 - Offering a more stable and liberating health care market.
 The thousands of pages of regulations Obamacare enforces caused major disruption to the health care industry.
 Some suggest allowing a longer time period for the marketplace to adjust to changes.

 - Allowing easier financing that is transparent and direct to consumers.
 This way individuals have more freedom and ownership over their health care based on their needs.

 Obamacare reached its main goal of reducing how many uninsured Americans there are in the U.S., which decreased by 16 million since 2013.
 But when you look at how many people are actually participating in the health care market, it’s not as predicted.
-It was expected that there would be 21 million people in the insurance exchanges in 2016.

 This doesn’t necessarily mean the health care reform isn’t working, but higher numbers of enrollees would help to stabilize the markets and make them more sustainable.

 On the bright side, enrollment could potentially rise continuously, but at a much slower rate.
-It could begin as early as 2017, when Americans are no longer allowed to keep their old plans.
-This should boost the number of people enrolling in the marketplaces.